pk-sarker/system-design/README.md

 This is where a quorum-based technique comes in.
 The fundamental idea is that a transaction is executed if the majority of sites vote to execute it.

 [More on Quorum](./Quorum.md)

+# Sloppy Quorum
+Sloppy quorums are particularly useful for increasing write availability: as long as any w nodes are available, the database can accept writes.
+However, this means that even when _w + r > n_, you cannot be sure to read the latest value for a key, because the latest value may have been temporarily written to some nodes outside of _n_.

+Dynamo replicates writes to a sloppy quorum of other nodes in the system, instead of a strict majority quorum like Paxos.
+All read/write operations are performed on the first _N_ healthy nodes from the preference list, which may not always be the first _N_ nodes encountered while walking the consistent hashing ring.

 ### Write-Ahead-Log